 I spoke to a 54-year old recently.
 He owned his own business for over a decade.
 After a friend ripped him off, the company folded.

 Considering this man’s business, you’d think employers would be lining up to hire him at a discount.
 Everyone who works in IT takes continuing classes to get certifications.
 Those certifications mean something.
 This man used to teach classes to IT professionals.
 He was the certifying agency.

 Yet he can’t find a corporate job.
 He is not in denial about his situation.
 He told everyone who would listen, “Start your own business.
-After 50, you are shit.
+After 50, you are shit to large companies.
 I taught those fuckers and they won’t hire me.”

 A friend of mine was an engineer at Google.
 Have you ever read the brain teasers and interviewing processes at Google?
 Suffice to say this man was smarter than most of us.

 “I’m 48,” he told me, “and earning $175,000 a year.
 They’ve moved me into academic outreach.
 Of course they are eyeing some 22-year old who will work for less than half of what I earn.
 I’m on my way out.”

 A man’s early 20s should be devoted to developing his purpose in life.
 Work your ass off.
 Pull all-nighters.
 Make big moves.

 Isn’t it funny that many anti-career posts that are written by men sound like they were written by women?
 A woman says, “I can have dozens of sexual partners in my 20s.
 A tall, rich, devoted man must inseminate my stale eggs in my 30s.”

 A man says, “I don’t have to go to college and work hard at a career.
 I can ‘find myself’ in my 20s.
 A company had better hire me!”

 Dead at 50, dying at 30.
 Let’s look at the depressing timeline: